top of page

 To learn more about what mediation is, how it works, and why you should consider it as an effective option for resolving a wide range of disputes, please read the information on this page, and watch the videos below.
 Or, click the button below to request mediation now.

-In mediation, a neutral person (the mediator) helps the parties to reach a mutually satisfactory settlement of their dispute.
-Any settlement is recorded and may be filed as an enforceable contract.
+In mediation, a neutral person (the mediator) helps the parties to reach a mutually satisfactory agreement to their dispute.
+Any agreement is recorded and may be filed as an enforceable contract.
 Mediation is informal, voluntary, and confidential.
-The process gives the parties the opportunity to discuss the issues raised in the disagreement, clear up misunderstandings, determine underlying interests or concerns, and draft a settlement agreement.
+The process gives the parties the opportunity to discuss the issues raised in the disagreement, clear up misunderstandings, determine underlying interests or concerns, and draft an agreement.
 Any agreement reached in mediation is the agreement of both parties.

 Reasons to Mediate